 - Courses and grades omitted from the recalculation will be identified on the transcript.

-To be eligible for academic forgiveness, a student must meet all of the following criteria:
+To be eligible for academic forgiveness, a student must meet all of the following criteria at the point of application:

 - Be matriculated in a registered degree or certificate program at Rockland Community College.

 - Have changed degree/certificate program or have been out of Rockland Community College for at least three academic years.

 - Have a cumulative grade point average below 2.0.

 - Complete 12 or more credits with a C or better in each subsequent course following the application.

 - Demonstrate that a new degree/certificate program is being pursued if a change in degree/certificate program is being used as a basis for the forgiveness request.
 Return to the original program would result in the reinstatement of the forgiven courses into the cumulative GPA.

 - Acknowledge in writing the restrictions of the policy.

 - Not have received a degree from Rockland Community College.